Karoo rock sengi

-The Karoo rock elephant shrew or Karoo rock sengi (Elephantulus pilicaudus) is an elephant shrew in the genus Elephantulus.
+The Karoo rock sengi or Karoo rock elephant shrew (Elephantulus pilicaudus) is a species of small mammal belonging to the sengi family (Macroscelididae).
 It is found in Northern Cape Province and Western Cape Province in South Africa.
 While they are endemic to South Africa region Nama-Karoo, their extent of occurrence has increased to 28% and recently has been widespread to Roggeveld vegetation types in Succulent Karoo.